caseykulm/retrofit-graphql/README.md

 Firstly you'll need some to save your GraphQL queries and mutations into .graphql files, You can use this tool to generate your Insomnia workspaces into directories and files [insomnia-graphql-generator](https://github.com/AniTrend/insomnia-graphql-generator) and place these files into your assets folder as shown below:

+**Note: Regardless of how you generate them, these files must be in a `/assets/graphql/` directory, or some subdirectory.**

 <img src="./images/screenshots/assets_files.png" width=250 />

 - __Add the JitPack repository to your build file__